fuuko08/Group04-Translator-Comparison-Web-App/README.md

 ## User Story
 ```
 AS A programmer
-I WANT to translate an English text into different languages using two different translating api
+I WANT to translate an English text into different languages using two different translating APIs
-SO THAT I can compare the results and get the most accurate translated text
+SO THAT I can compare the results and get the most accurate result
 ```

 ## Acceptance Criteria